G-S9N6DX06CF

 Each baby cheetah weighs from 250 to 425 grams.
 Cubs are born completely helpless and with their eyes closed.

-Scent and touch are used to find their mother's nipples to suckle and are carefully hidden by their mother in dense cover.
+Scent and touch are used to find their mother's nipples to suckle, which are carefully hidden by their mother in dense cover.

-This savagely fierce little carnivore is famous for the fact that it has no problem with running up to a lion or leopard or even a buffalo and driving it away.
+This savagely fierce little carnivore is famous for the fact that it has no problem running up to a lion, a leopard, or even a buffalo and driving it away.

 Cheetah life cycle phase 2

-Cubs leave the den, the importance of starting to play, learning how to hunt.
+Cubs leave the den; the importance of starting to play and learning how to hunt

 The cubs get their first solid food at about six weeks and are weaned at three months.